Stefan Johansen: Celtic

 On 15 January 2014, Johansen sealed a move to Scottish Premiership club Celtic for a transfer fee of £2 million.
 Johansen signed a three-and-a-half-year contract with the club, and became the fourth Norwegian to play for Celtic following Harald Brattbakk, Vidar Riseth and Thomas Rogne.
 He was given the number 25 shirt, the same number worn in previous years by Ľubomír Moravčík and Shunsuke Nakamura.

 Johansen made his debut for Celtic in the 4–0 victory against Hibernian on 26 January 2014 when he played the last five minutes as a substitute.
 He scored his first goal for Celtic on 22 March 2014 in a home league match against St Mirren, opening the scoring in a 3–0 win with a header.

 Fulham

 Johansen signed a three-year deal with Fulham on 26 August 2016 for an undisclosed fee.
 Johansen scored his first goal for the club in a 2–2 draw against Norwich City on 18 October 2016.

 On 31 January 2019, Johansen joined West Brom on loan until the end of the season.

 Queens Park Rangers

 On 26 January 2021, Johansen joined Queens Park Rangers on loan until the end of the season.
 He scored his first goal for QPR in a 2-1 win over Bournemouth on 20 February 2021.

 On 24 July 2021, following a successful loan spell, Johansen returned to Queens Park Rangers on a permanent deal, signing a three-year deal for an undisclosed fee.

+On 19 June 2023, Johansen had his contract terminated by mutual consent.